philipenzobui/puzzles/JaneStreetPuzzles.md

 # Jane Street Capital Puzzles

-Disclaimer: This document does not contain full solution, rather than insight as to how the problem was approached.
-I suggest reading in parralel to the official solution or [Gareth Owen's solutions repository](https://github.com/gowen100/Jane-Street-Solutions).
+Disclaimer: This document does not contain full solutions, rather than insight as to how the problem was approached.
+I suggest reading in parallel to the official solution or [Gareth Owen's solutions repository](https://github.com/gowen100/Jane-Street-Solutions).

 ### May 2023: Game Night! <br>
 https://www.janestreet.com/puzzles/twenty-four-seven-four-in-one-index/